JanSHecker/PokePipeline/README.md

 The pipeline could be expanded in the future by including more columns into the database.
 Also the frontend could be expanded possibly using a framework like react.
 Possible expansions are search and filtering as well as type and move centric views that allow to look for e.g. all pokemon and moves associated with a type.
+Include images from pokeapi like pokemon sprites to display in the frontend.
+I would also refactor the code in crud.py especially the rather large "add_pokemon_from_api".
+I would change it to have and reuse dedicated methods for the creation of each database entity.